hm-lang/core/proposals/intro.md

     # replaces the element at `next()` based on the return value;
     # the next value is passed in as an argument to `replace`,
-    # and the iterator should increment.  cf. MMR pattern.
+    # and the iterator should increment.  cf. MAR pattern.
     # if there was an element at this point in the container,
     # and a null is returned, the element (and its former location)
     # should be deleted out of the container.